Z-Birr/ZBirr/README.md

 # ZBirr
 centralized money transferring and payment app using android

-Project done using Google's Firebase for authentication
+Project done using Google's Firebase for authentication,
-                   Django for backend and database
+                   Django for backend and database,
-                   Android kotlin frontend
+                   Android kotlin frontend,
 The backend is hosted on heroku.

 if you want to run the django server change the BASEURL constant in constants.kt to http://127.0.0.1:8000.
 Use the chrome's portforwarding forward port 5000 or any other port to http://127.0.0.1:8000